 10. Please teach kids not to brag.
 For better or for worse, every child’s Christmas is going to look different.
 The last thing you want to hear from the backseat in carpool is any kid going on about the two Ozobots Santa brought him.

 11. Save some fun for after Christmas.
 Why does the majority of winter break come after Christmas, anyway?
 So we can all sit around and stare at each other?
 Save at least one family event for after the big day.
-Try ice skating at one of the outdoor rinks, or catch A Christmas Story at Virginia Rep.
+Try ice skating at an outdoor rink, catch a show at Virginia Rep, or visit a local historical site.
+And don’t forget to map out your First Day Hike at a Virginia State Park.
+We have plenty of activities to choose from in Central Virginia!

 12. Box up that holiday-themed kid stuff!
 A few days after Christmas, start collecting all the non-decoration holiday things from around the house.
 I’m talking Santa books, DVDs, T-shirts, PJs, board games, the North Pole play set, the Fisher-Price nativity, and yes, those candy cane tights your 4-year-old has been trying to wear to preschool every day since Halloween.
 Store this box of fun with your decorations.
 As the boxes come out next year, this one is first.
 That way, the kids will have fun playing, and you’ll get a head start on your decorating before you ask them to help.
 See number one!